-- 1. You must give us at least one month's notice in writing, telling us you want to end your tenancy and the date you are moving out. - 2.
+- 1. You must give us four weeks' notice in writing, telling us that you want to end your tenancy and the date you are moving out.
+Please note that all tenancies must end on a Sunday.
+If you are transferring to another property owned by us, we may accept a shorter notice period.
+In this instance, you should contact the Home Move department for advice as soon as you know the date you are moving into your new home. - 2.
 Make sure your rent is paid up to date.
-Check your balance any time at MyLandGAH.com or text 'balance' to 07860 024509. - 3.
+Check your balance any time at mysaxonweald.com or text 'balance' to 07860 024509. - 3.
 Make sure you clear out all of your belongings and leave your home clean, tidy and in good decorative order, in accordance with our standards (see pages 32-34).
 We let our empty properties in good condition and we believe that it is only fair that they are handed back to us in a similar condition when tenants move out.